slaorvaeda/Nirjara/README.md

-# Developer Helper Chrome Extension
+# Nirjara: Developer Helper Chrome Extension

 A comprehensive Chrome extension designed to boost developer productivity with essential tools for coding, debugging, and web development.